awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_docker-eblocal.md

 **Note**
 The eb local run command takes two optional parameters, `port` and `envvars`\.
-To override the default port for a single container application, use the `port` option:
+To override the default port for a Docker application, use the `port` option:

 ```
 $ eb local run --port 8080
 ```
 This command tells the EB CLI to use port 8080 on the host and map it to the exposed port on the container\.
 If you don't specify a port, the EB CLI uses the container's port for the host\.
-This option only works with single container applications
+This option only works with applications using the Docker platform\.
 To pass environment variables to the application containers, use the `envvars` option:

 ```